 I not only find that self-teaching is tremendously rewarding but it allows your own unique style to naturally be an integral part of every learned movement.
 It allows you to move at your own pace while solidifying your foundation and encourages innovation in movement.

 At a risk of sounding again like a scolding mother, we should not be looking down on others preferred style of learning and most definitely not promoting the idea that self-teaching is wrong or should be discouraged.
-Most serious badass polers are or have been self-taught.
+Most serious badass polers are or have been at some point in their journey self-taught.
 Students become teachers and competitors no matter their learning preferences or backgrounds – we grow and learn and evolve in our craft in the ways that best align with our own personal goals… this is what needs to be encouraged.

 Do not let anyone tell you that you can’t – ever – even yourself… especially yourself.